codatio/codat-docs/docs/integrations/accounting/xero/sign-up-with-xero.md

 {SignUpSuccessRedirectURL}?companyId=f3069a22-ce9a-499b-b341-a7d6564c65z1&connectionId=4302ebaf-aba6-4763-ba61-47a7992634a3&statusCode=200&openId_email=j.doe%2B1%40codat.io&openId_given_name=John&openId_family_name=Doe
 ```

-You can also use the Codat API and `companyId` to pull additional information of interest, such as company info, customers, or accounts.
+You can also use the Codat API and `companyId` to pull additional information of interest, such as company info.

 ### Manage the Codat company

 When the **Sign Up with Xero URL** is triggered and a Codat company is created, it has a name that follows the `Xero-YYYY-MM-DD-THHMMSS` convention.
 This is because we do not have any identifying information for the user at that point.

 If you have specific requirements for company naming, you can update the name via the API using our [Update company](/codat-api#/operations/update-company) endpoint.
 Use the `companyId` returned as part of the Xero OpenID data.